vivshaw/zettel/pages/NPS.md

+---
-tags:: data
+tags: data
-alias:: Net Promoter Score
+alias: Net Promoter Score
+---

 - "How likely is it that you would recommend our company/product/service to a friend or colleague?"
 - measured on a scale of 0-10: